 Barcode Scanner Troubleshooting

-If you’re having trouble printing labels, visit DYMO LabelWriter Troubleshooting instead.
+If you’re having trouble printing barcode labels, visit DYMO LabelWriter Troubleshooting instead.

 Table of Contents

-This section covers connection issues that might appear after you’ve connected the scanner.
+This section covers connection issues that might appear after you’ve connected a Socket Bluetooth scanner.

-My Settings say the scanner is “Not Connected.”
+My Bluetooth settings say the scanner is “Not Connected.”

 Make sure the scanner is powered on and near the iPad, then follow the steps below.